 Despite its brief definition, the TSF problem is extremely difficult to crack and still demands new scenarios after decades of research~\cite{Pablo:arxiv:2020}.
-In this work, we would like to try approaching the problem from the perspective of \emph{compressed sensing}~\cite{Candes:2008:spm,candes:2005:tit}.
+In particular, to our knowledge, the following fundamental question has not been previously answered: \begin{ques}[Sampling Complexity] What is the minimum sampling size $p$ needed for predicting $h$ future samples, or, equivalently, what is the maximum forecast horizon $h$ when $p$ historical samples are available? \end{ques} Seeking a valid answer to the above question is of great practical significance, especially given the increasing demand for long-term forecasting (i.e., $h$ is large)~\cite{lfsf:2015:eaai}.
+To this end, we would like to try approaching the TSF problem from the perspective of \emph{compressed sensing}~\cite{Candes:2008:spm,candes:2005:tit,cs:2012:mark}.
 Namely, we convert Problem~\ref{pb:mtsf} into a more general problem as follows.
-For a tensor-valued time series $\{M_t\}_{t=1}^{p+q}$ with $M_t\in\Re^{m_1\times{}\cdots\times{}m_{n-1}}$, we define an order-$n$ tensor $L_0\in\Re^{m_1\times{}\cdots\times{}m_{n}}$ as
+For a tensor-valued time series $\{\mathbf{M}_t\}_{t=1}^{p+h}$ with $\mathbf{M}_t\in\Re^{m_1\times{}\cdots\times{}m_{n-1}}$, we define an order-$n$ tensor $\mathbf{L}_0\in\Re^{m_1\times{}\cdots\times{}m_{n}}$ as

-where $m_n = p+q$ and $[\cdot]_{i_1,\cdots{},i_n}$ denotes the $(i_1,\cdots,i_n)$th entry of an order-$n$ tensor.
-In other words, $L_0$ is formed by concatenating a sequence of order-$(n-1)$ tensors into an order-$n$ one.
+where $m_n = p+h$ and $[\cdot]_{i_1,\cdots{},i_n}$ denotes the $(i_1,\cdots,i_n)$th entry of an order-$n$ tensor.
+In other words, $\mathbf{L}_0$ is formed by concatenating a sequence of order-$(n-1)$ tensors into an order-$n$ one.
 Subsequently, we define a sampling set $\Omega\subset\{1,\cdots,m_1\}\times\cdots\times\{1,\cdots,m_n\}$ as in the following: